mco-gh/csync/README.md

-# cloudsync
+# csync

-Commands to push/pull a directory to free to/from the cloud (GCS or S3).
+Simple command to push/pull a directory to free to/from the cloud (GCS or S3).

+Use Cases

+Syntax

+Examples

+Dependencies